alexrudnick/dissertation/BURNDOWN.md

       * Take a sum of the vectors for the sentece, but weight words closer to the current focus word more, like attenuate the weight as you get farther out.
-      * SKIP Weight word vectors by their tf/idf or similar.
+      * MAYBE SKIP?
+Weight word vectors by their tf/idf or similar.
   * learn how to train doc2vec
     * does it even really make sense to use doc2vec by itself? is the meaning of the sentence as a whole what we want, for classifying a particular token